 Effective inventory and production software will track raw materials and products from arrival to your facility, through your warehouse, production processes and out the door to the customer.
 All that information should synchronize with the accounting software so costs can be accurately calculated, waste more readily identified, and savings be realized.
 SOS Inventory was designed to help SME’s reach that goal, at a price point that will allow you to focus your finances on company growth.

 SOS Inventory is your lean manufacturing software and will help your business determine the minimum stock you need to carry to satisfy demand.
-The right software will set you on a path to practicing best lean manufacturing principles.
+The right lean manufacturing software will set you on a path to practicing best lean manufacturing principles.

 Made-to-order products must be produced only when there is demand as the customization means you cannot have safety stock on hand.
 Finding the right balance to fulfill orders as they come in and optimizing to eliminate waste takes some skill and practice to finesse.

-The goal of lean manufacturing principles is to bring the business as close to ‘zero inventory’ as possible while keeping up with demand and achieving the highest level of quality and service levels possible.
+The goal of lean manufacturing principles is to bring the business as close to zero inventory as possible while keeping up with demand and achieving the highest level of quality and service levels possible.
 Lower inventory translates to less money tied up in stock.
 Lower inventory levels make processes running smoothly more dependent on accurate demand estimates.

 A Lean Manufacturing Anecdote